 As providers, dentists are generally people pleasers; we want our patients to be happy (and then go tell all of their friends and family about how amazing we are).
 So when a patient comes in saying they want a smile that you couldn't pick out of a snowstorm, the dilemma is whether to give the customer what they want, even though it may not produce the most attractive results, or to explain the bit about the cerise couch and the brown accent wall.

 The bottom line is: Professional bleaching can lift the shade of the natural tooth, however, for those intent on a movie star finish, the process of bonding (essentially fusing a high-density plastic onto the enamel) would be necessary to achieve that.

-Picking A Color That Will Look Good On Me?
+Picking A Color That Will Look Good

 If you're wanting a natural improvement, it's good to go in understanding how to pick a color that will look good.
 There are 16 shades that are part of the international lexicon of dentistry; A, B, C, D with a sub category of 1 through 4.

 As a rule of thumb, I try and keep tooth color within the same shade range as the whites of the eyes.
 Any whiter than that and you'll draw everyone's eyes to the mouth like a spotlight.
 The goal should be to make your smile 'invisible,' harmonious with the rest of your face, so that others aren't shocked by the color, but impressed by the smile and the overall face.
 My wife tells me it's a lot like blue eye shadow - do you want to draw attention to the eyes, or just look like a throwback from the 80's?

 Earlier I mentioned chair side bleaching.
 If you're unfamiliar with that term, it simply refers to any tooth whitening procedure that is only available via a dentist office.
 You can learn more about our whitening process here.